-The table below shows the 31 December 2016 capital position under Basel III reporting including the existing transitional position and the end point position.
+The table below shows the 31 December 2017 capital position under Basel III reporting including the existing transitional position and the end point position.
 The impact of Basel III on the Society is mainly in relation to Permanent Interest Bearing Shares (PIBS) which move from tier 1 to tier 2 capital over a transitional period.
 The un-wind of the Society's subordinated debt under Basel III is similar to the position under Basel II.
-Other changes that have impacted the Society from 1 January 2014 include the deduction from Common Equity Tier 1 capital of deferred tax assets relating to trading losses, deductions in respect of intangible assets held on balance sheet, a different calculation of risk weights on equity release mortgage assets and inclusion of the available for sale reserve in capital.
+Other changes that have impacted the Society from 1 January 2014 include the deduction from Common Equity Tier 1 capital of deferred tax assets relating to trading losses, deductions in respect of intangible assets held on balance sheet and inclusion of the available for sale reserve in capital.